Abortion ruling prompts variety of reactions from states

 Effect of Supreme Court ruling: Now that Roe v.
 Wade has been overturned, it is presumed that a state law passed in 1849 making an abortion a felony offense could go into effect, and doctors have halted procedures.
 However, Wisconsin’s Democratic attorney general argues that the law is so old that it’s unenforceable.
 The language allows a woman to legally destroy her own fetus or embryo and grants immunity if an abortion is needed to save a woman’s life and is performed at a hospital.
 Another state law, passed in 1985, prohibits abortions performed after a fetus reaches viability -- when it could survive outside the womb -- conflicting with the 1849 ban.

-What’s next: Republican lawmakers are expected to attempt to clarify the 1849 law to ensure there is a ban in place, even as that issue is fought in the courts.
-However, lawmakers’ efforts would be stymied if Democratic Gov. Tony Evers wins reelection.
-Wisconsin’s Republican Assembly Speaker Robin Vos has said he supports an exception in cases of rape and that a ruling on Roe could force lawmakers to consider other related reproductive issues such as contraception.
-Other Republicans will push for more restrictive abortion laws.
+What’s next: Wisconsin Attorney General Josh Kaul filed a lawsuit June 28 against Republican leaders of the state Legislature, arguing that the 1849 abortion ban conflicts with a 1985 law that prohibits abortion either after 20 weeks or at the point of fetal viability.
+His lawsuit says the 1985 law should take precedence.
+Republican lawmakers are expected to attempt to clarify the 19th century law during next year’s legislative session to ensure a ban is in place, even as that issue is being argued in the courts.
+Lawmakers’ efforts would be stymied if Democratic Gov. Tony Evers wins reelection.
+Assembly Speaker Robin Vos, a Republican, said he supports a rape exception to an abortion ban, but also said the overturning of Roe could prompt Republican lawmakers to consider other reproductive issues, such as contraception.

 ———